Gajol/ApplicationArchitecture/ARA-TOC.md

   - operational characteristics: availability, business continuity, performance, recoverability, robustness, scalability, elasticity.

-  - structural characteristics: configurability, extensibility, installability, reusability, localization, maintainabilty, portability, supportability, upgradeability.
+  - structural characteristics: configurability, extensibility, installability, reusability, localization, maintainability, portability, supportability, upgradeability.

-  - cross-cutting: authentication, authorization, legal, privacy, security, supportabilty, usability, achievability, compatibilty, accessibility, interoperability.
+  - cross-cutting: authentication, authorization, legal, privacy, security, supportability, usability, achievability, compatibility, accessibility, interoperability.

   - See *[Neal Ford's Presentation with List of Quality Attributes](http://nealford.com/downloads/Evolutionary_Architectures_by_Neal_Ford.pdf)* for more information

 <a name="appendix-definitions-architecture-2-architecture-characteristics-quality-characteristics"></a>
 #### Quality Characteristics
-The below are some quality characteristics to consider when developing applications:
+Below are some quality characteristics to consider when developing applications:

 Observability
 : Observability provides deep visibility into modern distributed applications for faster, automated problem identification and resolution.
-Observability can be considered an active process where actions are taken based on observable events (contrary to traditional monitor which reacts to quality thresholds).
+Observability can be considered an active process where actions are taken based on observable events (contrary to traditional monitoring which reacts to quality thresholds).

 Testability
 : Testability is a quality attribute of an application that measures how easy it is to define test criteria, execute a set of tests and determine their success.